“Thinking is mother of necessity and grandmother of invention.”

 “Change the way you think, and you will change the way you feel.”

 I myself have used this technique in my personal life.
 I found it to be very effective when I was very much affected by stress and anxiety.

 Your belief to an event produces your feelings and behavior

 Think about a day, you had a much stressed day in the office.
 The whole day, you were busy planning on a project which is been delayed from its planned date of delivery.
 Stakeholders have asked for the reason for this delay several times.
 You have been busy preparing a presentation to show what was the cause of the delay.
 And how this project will be successfully delivered by extending a very short and acceptable duration with not much additional cost involved in it.
 But when you look at the resources, you find that you are short of supplies.
 An additional push to the new deadline may increase the cost, which will affect the net profit from this project.

 To know, Such situations are common in the business world.
 Some of us handle it in a professional way and some of us make a mess out of it in our business and family relations.

 After this tiring day of work, when you have had a fight with many project stakeholders and co-workers, you reached home late.
 You are exhausted and you find that your wife and kids are waiting at home to go out for dinner in a restaurant nearby.
-As soon as the door is opened at home, your wife asks a question for the reason of this delay.
-This moment what do you feel?
-How you react to your wife’s question?
+As soon as the door is opened at home, your wife asks a question about the reason for this delay.
+At this moment what do you feel?
+How do you react to your wife’s question?
 Some may take it easy and explain the situation to her that there is an emergency in the office and it took most of his time to concentrate on the nature of the job and its outcome.
-But some may get offended on such a question and then you probably know what might happen next?
+But some may get offended by such a question and then you probably know what might happen next?